jldantas/leet/README.md

 - LEET will stop execution if no backend is found
 - Added option to enable debug via command line
 - Added setup.py
+- Fixed a bug when of unclosed threads when LEET was stopped using Ctrl+C

 ### 0.2